nwrenger/gluer/README.md

 - Inferring the input and output types of functions (but only `Json<...>` for inputs)
 - Converting them to ts types
 - Generating the ts file with the functions and data types
+- Using types from other modules works now but only if there are not 2 or more times nested from the router implementation

 ## How to use